-January:
+January

-- ✓ January 15: Candidates for promotion to full professor submit materials to the CFA and R&P committees for spring promotion review. - ✓ Third week of January: The curriculum is due, including new course forms, changes to course offerings and changes to direction for election.
+✓ January 15: Candidates for promotion to full professor submit materials to the CFA and R&P committees for spring promotion review.

-February:
+February

-- ✓ February 1: Tenure-track candidates, candidates on term appointments, and ISLs scheduled for review submit materials to the CFA and R&P committees for spring reappointment. - ✓ February 1: due date for faculty to declare their intent to take leave during the academic year 2020-21 or calendar year 2021.
-Chairs are copied on these intents and must keep track of them to work in collaboration with the Provost's Office to ensure that no more than 20-25% of the tenure-eligible faculty members in a department are on leave in a single year. - ✓ February 15: R&P reappointment recommendations for ISLs and senior ISLs eligible for multi-year contracts and for all faculty on term appointments at or beyond their 4th year are due. - ✓ February 15: Deadline for R&Ps to bring recommendations for "senior hires" (i.e., for the ranks of associate professor and full professor) to the CFA for its approval. - ✓ Mid-February: Budget portal opens for following fiscal year budget submissions/new requests. - ✓ Late February: Deadline for submitting course schedule for Fall semester.
+- ✓ February 1: Tenure-track reappointment candidates, and faculty on term appointments and ISLs scheduled for review submit materials to the CFA and R&P committees for spring reappointment. - ✓ February 1: due date for faculty to declare their intent to take leave during the academic year 2021-22 or calendar year 2022.
+Chairs are copied on these intents and must keep track of them to work in collaboration with the Provost's Office to ensure that no more than 20-25% of the tenure-eligible faculty members in a department are on leave in a single year. - ✓ February 15: R&P reappointment recommendations for ISLs and senior ISLs eligible for multi-year contracts and for all faculty on term appointments at or beyond their 4th year are due. - ✓ February 15: Deadline for R&Ps to bring recommendations for "senior hires" (i.e., for the ranks of associate professor and full professor) to the CFA for its approval. - Mid-February: Budget portal opens for following fiscal year budget submissions/new requests.

-March:
+March

-- ✓ March 1: R&P reappointment recommendations for tenure-track reappointment candidates and for ISLs on their first 1-year contract are due. - ✓ Early March: Budget portal closes. - ✓ Mid March: Submit final edits to schedules, instructors, and registration controls.
+- ✓ March 1: R&P reappointment recommendations for tenure-track reappointment candidates and for ISLs on their first 1-year contract are due. - ✓ Early March: Budget portal closes.

-April:
+April

-- ✓ First Friday: Approve transcripts for major completion of graduating seniors (on Administrivia tab). - ✓ April 15: Lists of names of nominators (for external evaluation) of fall tenure candidates due.
-(These must be discussed with and approved in advance by the candidate's R&P committee.) - ✓ April 15: R&P recommendations for candidates for promotion to full professor. - ✓ Mid to late April (in response to memo circulated by Provost's Office): performance ratings and reviews for academic administrators and other administrative staff for consideration for salary increase/bonus submitted to Provost.
-(Provost must submit to Human Resources by end of May.) - ✓ April 30: Last date to be in touch with Director of Slater International Center if you have new hires for the fall with visa requirements. - ✓ Late April: Capital Budget recommendations are approved by the Board and circulated to departments/programs.
+- ✓ April 15: Lists of names of nominators (for external evaluation) of fall tenure candidates due.
+(These must be discussed with and approved in advance by the candidate's R&P committee.) - ✓ April 15: R&P recommendations for candidates for promotion to full professor.

+- Mid to late April (in response to memo circulated by Provost's Office): performance ratings and reviews for academic administrators and other administrative staff for consideration for salary increase/bonus submitted to Provost.
+(Provost must submit to Human Resources by early June.) - ✓ April 30: Last date to be in touch with Director of Slater International Center if you have new hires for the fall with visa requirements. - ✓ Late April: Capital Budget recommendations are approved by the Board and circulated to departments/programs.

-May/June:
+May/June

 ✓ Please note that, while there is no specific due date (the date is simply "spring"), all reappointments of term faculty in their first three years must be requested in writing to the Provost's Office.
 This should be done as early as possible during the spring semester to ensure that the faculty member experiences no interruption in pay or benefits and that his/her courses are listed in spring registration.
-Hiring form B (green form) and Contract renewal for visiting lecturer here.
+Hiring form B (green form) and Contract renewal form for visiting lecturer (checklist for non-tenure-track reappointment)

-July:
+July